About Subject Access Requests (SAR)

 Data Protection (Jersey) Law 2018 provides individuals with rights over their personal data.

-More specifically, the Law provides you with a right to access personal data which is processed about them by a controller, such as the States of Jersey.
+The law provides you with a right to access personal data which is processed about you by a controller, such as the Government of Jersey.

 You also have rights to:

 - lodge a complaint with the Data Protection Authority

 - request rectification, erasure, restriction of processing (under certain circumstances)

 - object to processing on the basis of direct marketing, legitimate interest or public function

 - request for your data to be provided in a structured machine readable format in order to transmit to another data controller (portability)